line/planet-kit-demoapp-web/README.md

 After starting the application, you can use the your LINE Planet Call at `https://line-planet-call-local.lineplanet.me:3000`.

+## Limitations

+In LINE Planet Call, each call is limited to a duration of five minutes.
+After five minutes, the call ends with the MAX_CALL_TIME_EXCEEDED disconnect reason.

 ## Issues and inquiries

 Please file any issues or inquiries you have to our representative or [dl_planet_help@linecorp.com](mailto:dl_planet_help@linecorp.com).
 Your opinions are always welcome.